mgkosten14/Frogger/README.md

 # CS3050_Frogger
+***NOTICE - this uses firebase thus requires a credentials.json.
+The game should run, just will not be able to update leaderboard
 In order to run the file one must install arcade. (pip install arcade) If using an IDE to run the file, make sure that firebase-admin is installed in the python interpreter it is using.
 For example, if using pycharm, do file>>settings>>project Name>>Python interpreter, click the + button in the left corner, search for firebase-admin and install if it needed.